GHPReporter/Ghpr.Core/README.md

 	"realTimeGeneration":"True"
 }
 ```
 For Ghpr.Core it is called `Ghpr.Core.Settings.json`.
 This file is included in NuGet package.
+For different testing frameworks (MSTest, NUnit, SpecFlow) there are separate settings files.
+Separate files are needed to let Ghpr.Core use different settings for different testing frameworks.

 # View report locally